Tiyisela98/Artificial_Intelligence/Supervised_Learning/Regression/Project/README.md

 # SPAIN ELECTRICITY LOAD SHORTFALL, 2022
 Project Duration: 1 month<br>
-Project Date: May 2022
+Project Date: May 2022<br>
-Project Status: First team project with explore
+Project Status: First team project with explore<br>

+`This project should be viewed only as project is used to compare how I started and how far I've gone.
+The notebook is a work in progress.
+A better version would be uploaded soon, sorry for the inconveniences.
+Thank You`

 ## **TEAM**